ChainShot/Uniswap-V3-Content/projects/Liquidity Mining/0.7.5/Add Liquidity/task.md

 ### <emoji id="checkered_flag" /> Your Goal: Mint Position

-Using the `mint` function on the `INonfungiblePositionManager` create a new liquidity position on the pool.
+Using the `mint` function on the `INonfungiblePositionManager` to create a new liquidity position on the pool.

 Here are some of the parameters: